 Another uniquely shared trait of electronic literature and queerness is found in their hybrid, unresolved, dislocated, and rearranged nature.
 Both celebrate a lack of site specificity and fixity.
 Texts experienced through technology are transitory and multiple; parts are (re)assembled, (re)constructed, (re)arranged, and (re)read.
 They are also encoded, processed, uploaded, retrieved, rewritten, saved, and deleted.
 Unlike printed texts, electronic literature incorporates kinetic and performative aspects that evolve from and subsequently disrupt well-established literary norms.
 Similarly, queerness stands in defiance of established societal norms by pioneering alternative bodies, alliances, and perceptions.
 It’s a shared quality of malleability.
 Queers are, often out of necessity, adept at playing a multiplicity of roles: family persona, work persona, school persona, community persona, private persona.
 Where clarity of one’s beliefs, gender, political affiliations, desires, etc. is demanded by the normative narrative, malleability is a necessity in the lives of queers.
 Camouflaged, fractured, often invisible, always malleable - these traits exemplify the tension between what we see and what is actually being shown.
 Electronic literature and queerness are less about what we see and more about how we see: physically and culturally.

 The ways humans interact, and the repercussions of those interactions are played out over and over in endless pages of literature.
 And, when these narratives reflect normative values, it is from them that we are constrained and measured.
 As electronic literature performs queerness it both interrogates authorship and reveals new potential.
 In rethinking authorship, whether that of texts or that of behaviors, we have the potential to be released from normativity.
 As we become conscious of how we are referenced in the things that surround us, we question why we are drawn to this and rebuked by that.
 We begin to understand how complexity, ambiguity, or disruption evolves us.
 When challenged, our assumptions can begin to break down exposing alternative ways to see, read, make, and act.
-This can sharpen our awareness and sensitize our bodies.
+This sharpens our awareness and sensitizes our bodies.
 What I describe here is, for me, the foundation and meaning of queer: the ability to orient, reorient, and disorient, the potential to empower and transform, the criticality to question and subvert dominant networks.

 As our understandings of queer/text evolves, so does society.
 We find this in the way queer ideas, actions, spaces, and bodies become more visible in and through technology.
 As a broadly defined and empowered identity, queerness moves further out of the private realm and into the public; queerness expands beyond a specificity of personal or sexual desire to a realm of world-making.
 Together, queerness and electronic literature extend interpretation and the discontinuity is profoundly impactful: personally, politically, socially, and psychologically.

-For me, both queerness and electronic literature ably reposition texts and bodies.
+For me, both queerness and electronic literature ably reposition narratives and bodies.
 Queerness and electronic literature unveil multiple paths, peripheries, and gravitational pulls.
 They mobilize our bodies and minds to question authority and normativity.
 Queerness and electronic literature strip texts and bodies of their specificity and, in doing so, expose how signification, identity, and authorship are multiple, personal, and malleable.
 Our power as queer subjects, queer makers, and queer readers is evidenced in how we process information: how we access it, re-contextualize it, re-propose it, re-imagine it, re-format it.
 Queerness and electronic literature free us to be (re)(dis)oriented.

 ___________________________________